rogargon/myrecommendations/README.md

 ## Feature: Register Restaurant ##

-The most important feature is Register Restaurant as this is the starting point to fill the application with data and satisfy their need of registering the restaurants they have visited.
+The most important feature is Register Restaurant as this is the starting point to fill the application with data and satisfy the need of registering the restaurants users have visited.

 The feature file *register_restaurant.feature* currently looks like: